-Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
+Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width(ft).
 Other non-wetland waters: acres.
-Identify type(s) of waters: Wetlands: acres.
-F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
-Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce.
-Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).
-Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
-Explain: Other: (explain, if not covered above): Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
-Lakes/ponds: acres.
-Other non-wetland waters: acres.
-List type of aquatic resource: Wetlands: acres.
+Identify type(s) of waters: .
+Wetlands: acres.
+F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): ☐ If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements. ☐ Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce. ☐ Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR). not o orna orna Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
+Explain: Other: (explain, if not covered above): An approximately 0.01-acre ornamental pond feature (Feature A on the enclosed ving) was determined to be non-regulated as per 33 CFR § 328.3 (d): "For clarification it should be noted that we generally do consider the following waters to be "Waters of the United States"(d) Artificial reflecting or swimming pools or other small mental bodies of water created by excavating and/or diking dry land to retain water for primarily aesthetic reasons.
+The mental pond feature was excavated in uplands for use by a photography studio which formerly operated at the property.
+The tinder of the subject property is comprised of dry land in its entirety.
+Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
+Lakes/ponds: acres. ☑ Other non-wetland waters: 0.01-acres.
+List type of aquatic resource: Non-regulated ornamental pond (Feature A on enclosed drawing). ☐ Wetlands: acres.
 Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
-List type of aquatic resource: Wetlands: acres.
+List type of aquatic resource: .
 Wetlands: acres.
-SUPPORTING DATA.
-Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: Data sheets prepared/submitted by or on behalf of the applicant/consultant.
+SEC TION IV: DATA SOURCES.
+A. S ### CUPPORTING DATA.
+Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: E-1 entitled "NAP-2022-00066-95" and dated 18 January 2022.
+Data sheets prepared/submitted by or on behalf of the applicant/consultant.
 Office concurs with data sheets/delineation report.
 Office does not concur with data sheets/delineation report.
 Data sheets prepared by the Corps: Corps navigable waters' study: U.S. Geological Survey Hydrologic Atlas: USGS NHD data.
 USGS 8 and 12 digit HUC maps.
 U.S. Geological Survey map(s).
-Cite scale & quad name: USDA Natural Resources Conservation Service Soil Survey.
+Cite scale & quad name: .
+USDA Natural Resources Conservation Service Soil Survey.
 Citation: National wetlands inventory map(s).
-Cite name: State/Local wetland inventory map(s): FEMA/FIRM maps: 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: Aerial (Name & Date): or Other (Name & Date): Previous determination(s).
-File no. and date of response letter: Applicable/supporting case law: Applicable/supporting scientific literature: Other information (please specify):
+Cite name: State/Local wetland inventory map(s): FEMA/FIRM maps: .
+TEMA/FIRM maps: 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs:

+Applicable/supporting scientific literature: Other information (please specify): .

-B. ADDITIONAL COMMENTS TO SUPPORT JD:
+B. ADDITIONAL COMMENTS TO SUPPORT JD: N/A.